Time blocking: what it is, how it works and how to use it

 While time blocking involves allocating time for a set of tasks, time boxing involves allocating a specific amount of time to individual tasks at a more granular level.

 If you were taking a time boxing approach to your work, your calendar would include more tasks, but those tasks would take up less time individually.
 They would also be more specific.
-For example, in a time blocked calendar, you might have “Prepare for presentation with legal” from 9:00 – 11:00.
-In a time-boxed calendar, you would have:
+For example, in a time blocked calendar, you might have "Prepare for presentation with legal" from 9:00–11:00.
+In a time-boxed calendar, that block would be broken into much smaller, individual chunks.

 How is time blocking different from task batching?